Amos Chapter 1 Summary

 9. Why does God still choose to bring judgment on the descendants of Israel?
 How does this relate to God's character of forgiveness?
 In what ways have you seen God bring consequences for your own sin, despite being forgiven?

 10. What is the historical significance of Amos addressing both the King of Judah and the King of Israel?
 Why are there two separate kingdoms?
-What areas of your life have you seen division as the consequence of sin and rebellion?
+What areas of your life have you seen division as a consequence of sin and rebellion?

 Key Words/Phrase